 |2004-05||11-15||.333||6-12 / t7th||.333||Quarterfinalist|

 |2001-02||9-16||.360||8-10 / t5th||.444||Quarterfinalist|

-Mark Huelsman is in his third season as an assistant women's basketball coach at Ohio Northern.
+Mark Huelsman is in his fourth season as an assistant women's basketball coach at Ohio Northern.

 He is responsible for coaching the post players for the Polar Bears.
 In addition, he also serves as the head coach of the JV team.

 Huelsman has also worked as an assistant coach at fellow OAC school Wilmington.

 He graduated from Wittenberg in 2007 where he was a 3-year letter winner for the men's basketball team as well as a member of the 2006 NCAA III Tournament runner-up team.